Each month during the school year, FPES provides its member newspapers with educational resources for important holidays and observances.

 - National Hispanic Heritage Month Resources

-- EBSCO: Top Resources for National Hispanic Heritage Month
+- EBSCO: Top Resources for National Hispanic Heritage Month new

 - Smithsonian Institution Hispanic Resources